top of page

 • Is there signage out front?

-We don't have any street signage for Blue Zone out front, however you will see signage for Edge Athlete Lounge @ 1747 N Elston.
+We don't have any street signage for BZ out front, however you will see signage for Edge Athlete Lounge @ 1747 N Elston.
 We are located within Edge Athlete Lounge as we have complimentary businesses in the health and wellness space.

 • What should I wear?